anseki/cssprefix/README.md

 CSS Prefixer for JavaScript code.
 The small snipet that get or set vendor-prefixed CSS property or CSS value.
-This is not pre-compiler for CSS Style Sheet, this is used to handle those in JavaScript code.
+This is not pre-compiler for CSS, this is used to handle those in JavaScript code.

 ## Methods